adityaupadhyay-tech/Timesheet-management/DATABASE_TIMESHEET_INTEGRATION.md

     );
   END IF;

-  IF v_timesheet_status != 'draft' AND v_timesheet_status != 'rejected' THEN
+  IF v_timesheet_status != 'draft' AND v_timesheet_status != 'rejected' AND v_timesheet_status != 'response_awaited' THEN
     RETURN json_build_object(
       'success', false,
-      'error', 'Can only submit draft or rejected timesheets' );
+      'error', 'Can only submit draft, rejected, or revision-requested timesheets' );
   END IF;